-Solidly built, loaded with features, and one that offers excellent tracking and maneuverability, you’ll be hard-pressed to find a better tandem ocean-ready kayak in this price range.
+Solidly built, loaded with features, and one that offers excellent tracking and craft, you’ll be hard-pressed to find a better tandem ocean-ready kayak in this price range.
 Additionally, it offers a higher weight capacity, comfortable seating, and a variety of color options and it’s a great choice for all skill levels.

 Advanced Elements Straitedge Angler Kayak:

 Convenient, easy to use, and inflates and deflates quickly, this is the perfect inflatable kayak to take with you on your next trip.
-It’s also a good option if you love to fish but don’t have the room to store a rigid vessel.
+It’s also a great option if you love to fish but don’t have the room to store a rigid vessel.
 Priced affordably and equipped with some great extras, this model is at the top of its class.

 Elkton Outdoors Kayak:

 This is a great tandem kayak that’s packed with extra features and a ton of storage options, making it a great choice if you enjoy long trips.
 Priced reasonably and extra-wide, you and a buddy can spend a relaxing day out on the river in total comfort.